Eugenics in Minnesota

-In Minnesota, developmentally disabled people, most of whom were women, were involuntarily committed to state guardianship and sterilized, but today, many of those who were either committed to state guardianship or sterilized would not be considered disabled.
-Eugenic ideals were popular in the state during much of the early-mid 1900s.
+In Minnesota, developmentally disabled people, most of whom were women, were involuntarily committed to state guardianship and sterilized, By current standards, many of those who were either committed to state guardianship or sterilized would not be considered disabled.
+Eugenic ideals were popular in the state during much of the early to mid 20th century.

 Minnesota was the 17th state in the United States that enacted laws which legalized eugenic practices.
 The practice of eugenics aims to improve the genetic quality of a population which has historically occurred through selective breeding, forced sterilization, and genocide.

 Background

 In 1917, under pressure from Minnesota's Child Welfare Commission, 35 new laws were passed that related to children in the state, called the Children's Code.
 These laws gave the state the authority to involuntarily commit children who were "feebleminded", dependent, neglected, or "delinquent" to state guardianship.
 County probate judges were given the ability to commit any "feebleminded", "inebriate", or "insane" person without the consent of parents, guardians, or nearest kin.
 This policy was shaped by Arthur C. Rogers, superintendent of the Minnesota School for the Feebleminded in Faribault, who supported compulsory commitment in the state.
 He also pushed for forced sterilization in Minnesota.